How does the quality of lighting (CRI) affect people as they age ?

 -

-In summary, good lighting quality, including accurate color rendering, positively impacts older individuals by improving visual acuity, contrast perception, safety, visual comfort, mood, and overall well-being.
+In summary, good lighting quality, including accurate colour rendering, positively impacts older individuals by improving visual acuity, contrast perception, safety, visual comfort, mood, and overall well-being.
 It supports their visual needs, promotes safety, and contributes to a better quality of life as they age.